Interaural Cues

 When we pan a sound the idea is to fool the brain into thinking the sound is coming from the left or the right by making the sound louder on the left or the right respectively.
 If the sound is the same in both ears then it must be directly ahead or behind us.
 If we have two audio channels that have our signal then we can do a few different things.

-2. Turn down the sound in one of the channels making the other one louder.
+2. Turn down the sound in one of the channels making the other one seem louder.
 Hence it seems to come from the louder direction.

-3. Turn up the sound in one of the channels making the other one softer.
+3. Turn up the sound in one of the channels making the other one seem softer.
 Hence it seems to come from the louder direction.

 In the simplest form of panning we take the audio we want left and pan it left and the audio we want right and pan it right.
 So if we turn up or down the left fader it will change the signal in the left speaker.
 Likewise if we turn up or down the right fader it will turn up or down the right signal.
 In this situation the levels are subtractive or additive based on how we use the faders.